ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Container-k8/readme.md

 - `ensemble_classification-wf_en_emotion-stock`

 ### 3. Copy the image to a container registry
 To deploy this image in Kubernetes or OpenShift cluster, you must first provision the image to a container repository that your cluster can access.
 Tag your image with proper repository and namespace/project name.
-Replace `<REPO>` and `<PROJECT_NAME>` in the following commands based on your configuration.
+Replace `<REGISTRY>` and `<NAMESPACE>` in the following commands based on your configuration.
 ```
-docker tag watson-nlp-container:v1 <REPO>/<PROJECT_NAME>/watson-nlp-container:v1
+docker tag watson-nlp-container:v1 <REGISTRY>/<NAMESPACE>/watson-nlp-container:v1
 ```
 Push the image to upstream
 ```
-docker push <REPO>/<PROJECT_NAME>/watson-nlp-container:v1
+docker push <REGISTRY>/<NAMESPACE>/watson-nlp-container:v1
 ```

 ### 3. Deploy in Kubernetes/OpenShift